cmu-sei/Welder/README.md

-# Welder Readme
+# Welder

-Welder is a simple application that can be added to a view.
+Welder is a simple application that can be added to a View in Crucible's Player application.
 Welder allows users to dynamically load a VM workstation.

 ## Reporting bugs and requesting features